-Apart from coffee and certain pain medications caffeine is also present in many other foods and beverages.
-Therefore, if you are suffering from a headache and have no access to pain relievers or coffee we suggest you try reaching out to one of these foods or drinks:
+Besides coffee and certain pain medications, caffeine is also present in many other foods and beverages.
+Therefore, if you are suffering from a headache and have no access to pain relievers or coffee, we suggest you try reaching out to one of these foods or drinks:

-You must note none of these foods and beverages including coffee can be considered as the best substitutes for ingesting traditional pain relievers.
-As discussed earlier too much caffeine results in caffeine addiction to limit the effects caffeine will have on your body.
-It could even be a cause of additional headaches if you begin consuming less coffee than before.
+None of these foods and beverages, including coffee, can be considered the best substitutes for ingesting traditional pain relievers.
+As discussed earlier, too much caffeine results in caffeine addiction, limiting caffeine’s effects on your body.
+It could even cause additional headaches if you begin consuming less coffee than before.

-If you are going through withdrawal symptoms of caffeine you can expect many indications to affect you.
+If you are going through caffeine withdrawal symptoms, you can expect many indications to affect you.
 They include:

-If you have been drinking five or more cups of coffee every day for an extended period the chances of your body becoming addicted to caffeine causing you to experience these symptoms if you suddenly decide to drastically decrease your coffee consumption every day.
+If you have been drinking five or more cups of coffee every day for an extended period, the chances of your body becoming addicted to caffeine cause you to experience these symptoms if you suddenly decide to decrease your coffee consumption drastically.

 .
-If you adopt this method you will observe your headaches and other symptoms beginning to subside within 30 minutes to an hour after you have your cup of coffee.
+If you adopt this method, you will observe your headaches and other symptoms worsening within 30 minutes to an hour after you have your cup of coffee.

 The most benefit

-Here are a few ways you can use coffee as an advantage to get rid of your headache, or not cause any of it.
+Here are a few ways you can use coffee as an advantage to get rid of your headache or not cause any of them.

 First, avoid drinking too much of it.

-People consuming 5 cups of coffee or more every day increase their likelihood of becoming dependent on caffeine.
-This indicates that when you use coffee for treating a headache you will not find it beneficial because your body has become accustomed to it.
+People are consuming 5 cups of coffee or more daily increase their likelihood of becoming dependent on caffeine.
+This indicates that when you use coffee for treating a headache, you will not find it beneficial because your body has become accustomed to it.

 Second, attempt to always take your pain medication with a cup of coffee or other caffeinated beverage.

 Always hydrate yourself before you begin using caffeinated products.
-And no, soft drinks and coffee do not help quench your thirst or hydrate your body but in many cases, they just worsen the condition.
+And no, soft drinks and coffee do not help quench your thirst or hydrate your body, but they worsen the condition in many cases.

-Finally, try to slowly drink a cup of coffee with your pain medication.
+Finally, slowly drink a cup of coffee with your pain medication.

-If you do not have any pain medication around you shouldn’t be trying to compensate it by drinking more coffee.
-Instead, drink your cup of coffee slowly to allow your body to absorb the caffeine to find relief from your symptoms gradually.
+If you do not have pain medication around, you shouldn’t try to compensate for it by drinking more coffee.
+Instead, drink your cup of coffee slowly to allow your body to gradually absorb the caffeine to find relief from your symptoms.

 Wrapping it up

 So…. why not?
-Drink a bit… of coffee, and allow it to get back to work, play, and enjoy the rest of your day without and reduce your headache.
+Drink a bit… of coffee, and allow it to get back to work, play, enjoy the rest of your day without, and reduce your headache.